stivenramireza/Colfax_High_Performance_Computing/README.md

 # Colfax High Performance Computing
-Exercises of High Performance Computing about OpenMP, clusters and MPI.
+Exercises of HPC about OpenMP, clusters and MPI.